RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 * AWS Lambda

-A new Quarku function will show up:
+A new Quarkus function will show up:

 ![function](./img/aws-function.png)